 If you do not understand any part of these Terms and Conditions, please call Entertainment Nation or seek legal advice before agreeing to them and confirming a booking.

-Upon confirmation of a booking between the 'Client' and 'Artist' (in accordance with clause 2) the 'Agent' will issue both parties with a 'Contract' (Entertainment Nation Booking Form) to be signed and returned via email or post within three working days.
+Upon confirmation of a booking between the 'Client' and 'Artist' (in accordance with clause 2) the 'Agent' will issue both parties with a 'Contract' (Entertainment Nation Booking Form) to be signed and returned within 3 working days.
 This confirmation, whether verified VERBALLY, ELECTRONICALLY or IN WRITING is a legally binding contract, subject to the following non-negotiable Terms and Conditions of booking.
 Lack of completion or signature of the 'Contract' does not terminate or invalidate the proposed agreement.

 The following definitions refer to the 'Contract' (Entertainment Nation Booking Form) and these 'Terms and Conditions'.
 Entertainment Nation Ltd, Company No. 8412437, is the 'Agent', the proposed entertainment booker is the 'Client' and the proposed entertainment act is the 'Artist'.

 1.1 | This booking contract is negotiated by the Agent and is made between the Client and Artists.
 In issuing this Contract, the agent is acting as an employment agency and is not party to the resulting contract, and therefore shall not be held responsible for a breach of this contract however caused.

 2.1 | All bookings are confirmed immediately upon confirmation of initial booking terms by both the Client and Artist whether this is done verbally, electronically or in writing.
 The booking is then confirmed.

 2.2 | A Contract will be issued to both the Client and Artist to be signed, and is due to be returned within 3 working days.
 The Agent will file both completed contracts (available upon request) and will store until 4 years after the contract completion date.